React quickstart

 import { createRoot } from 'react-dom/client';

-import { KolayLoginProvider } from '@kolaylogin/react';
+import { AuthfyioProvider } from 'authfyio-react';

 import App from './App';